gewarren/docs/docs/framework/wcf/feature-details/partial-trust-feature-compatibility.md

 - All serializable `[DataContract]` types must be `public`.

 - All serializable `[DataMember]` fields or properties in a `[DataContract]` type must be public and read/write.
-The serialization and deserialization of [readonly](https://go.microsoft.com/fwlink/?LinkID=98854) fields is not supported when running WCF in a partially-trusted application.
+The serialization and deserialization of [readonly](https://go.microsoft.com/fwlink/?LinkID=98854) fields is not supported when running WCF in a partially trusted application.

 - The `[Serializable]`/ISerializable programming model is not supported in a partial trust environment.

 - Known types must be specified in code or machine-level configuration (machine.config).
 Known types cannot be specified in application-level configuration for security reasons.

-- Types that implement <xref:System.Runtime.Serialization.IObjectReference> throw an exception in a partially-trusted environment.
+- Types that implement <xref:System.Runtime.Serialization.IObjectReference> throw an exception in a partially trusted environment.

- See the Serialization section in [Partial Trust Best Practices](../../../../docs/framework/wcf/feature-details/partial-trust-best-practices.md) for more information about security when using <xref:System.Runtime.Serialization.DataContractSerializer> safely in a partially-trusted application.
+ See the Serialization section in [Partial Trust Best Practices](../../../../docs/framework/wcf/feature-details/partial-trust-best-practices.md) for more information about security when using <xref:System.Runtime.Serialization.DataContractSerializer> safely in a partially trusted application.

 ### Collection Types
  Some collection types implement both <xref:System.Collections.Generic.IEnumerable%601> and <xref:System.Collections.IEnumerable>.
 Examples include types that implement <xref:System.Collections.Generic.ICollection%601>.
 Such types can implement a `public` implementation of `GetEnumerator()`, and an explicit implementation of `GetEnumerator()`.
 In this case, <xref:System.Runtime.Serialization.DataContractSerializer> invokes the `public` implementation of `GetEnumerator()`, and not the explicit implementation of `GetEnumerator()`.
 If none of the `GetEnumerator()` implementations are `public` and all are explicit implementations, then <xref:System.Runtime.Serialization.DataContractSerializer> invokes `IEnumerable.GetEnumerator()`.